TomasVotruba/tomasvotruba.com/packages/blog/config/data/2020/2020-07-06-cleaning-lady-notes-from-class-mess-to-psr4-step-by-step-with-confidence.md

 But all those 9 steps are now 10 % less complicated.

 <blockquote class="blockquote text-center mt-5 mb-5">
-    "Even if you die, the code your merge is done."
+    "Even if you die, the code you wrote is merged."
     <footer class="blockquote-footer text-center">Bus Boy Scout Factor</footer>
 </blockquote>